-If you’re looking for an affordable way to fix the smoke leaking problem, this can be the option for you.
-You can find some of the best smoker gaskets readily available in the market.
+You can find some of the best replacement gaskets readily available in the market.

 Silicone sealants come in handy in closing the tiniest gaps.
 Firebox includes two portions; that is why you will notice a little gap between them even after closing the lid.

 With RTV silicone sealant, you can quickly solve this problem.

 - Apply the sealant on the two portions of the firebox and let it rest for 24 hours.

 - When sealing the smoker door, apply a single bead of the adhesive and place a wax strip over it.